bacadra/pulsar-bib-finder/README.md

 ![bib-finder](https://github.com/bacadra/bib-finder/blob/master/assets/bib-finder.gif?raw=true)

-The package help to find and insert bibliography key.
-Multiple `.bib` files can be used.
-The fuzzy-finder is used to look up entry.
-Package can be used in any scope, so it work fine in any file e.g. LaTeX, Python (like PyLaTeX).
+The package helps to find and insert bibliography keys.
+It supports multiple `.bib` files and utilizes fuzzy-finder for searching entries.
+The package can be used in any scope, making it suitable for files like LaTeX or Python (e.g., PyLaTeX).

 ## Installation